Third Anglo-Maratha War: War preparations

 The Maratha Empire had partly declined due to the Second Anglo-Maratha War.
 Efforts to modernize the armies were half-hearted and undisciplined: newer techniques were not absorbed by the soldiers, while the older methods and experience were outdated and obsolete.
 The Maratha Empire lacked an efficient spy system, and had weak diplomacy compared to the British.
 Maratha artillery was outdated, and weapons were imported.
 Foreign officers were responsible for the handling of the imported guns; the Marathas never used their own men in considerable numbers for the purpose.
 Although Maratha infantry was praised by the likes of Wellington, they were poorly led by their generals and heavily relied on Arab and Pindari mercenaries.
 The confederate-like structure that evolved within the empire created a lack of unity needed for the wars.

 At the time of the war, the power of the British East India Company was on the rise, whereas the Maratha Empire was on the decline.
 The British had been victorious in the previous Anglo-Maratha war and the Marathas were at their mercy.
 The Peshwa of the Maratha Empire at this time was Baji Rao II.
 Several Maratha leaders who had formerly sided with the Peshwa were now under British control or protection.
 The British had an arrangement with the Gaekwad dynasty of the Maratha province of Baroda to prevent the Peshwa from collecting revenue in that province.
 Gaekwad sent an envoy to the Peshwa in Pune to negotiate a dispute regarding revenue collection.
 The envoy, Gangadhar Shastri, was under British protection.
 He was murdered, and the Peshwa's minister Trimbak Dengle was suspected of the crime.

 The British seized the opportunity to force Baji Rao into a treaty.
-The treaty (The Treaty of Pune) was signed on 13 June 1817.
+The treaty (The Treaty of Poona) was signed on 13 June 1817.
 Key terms imposed on the Peshwa included the admission of Dengle's guilt, renouncing claims on Gaekwad, and surrender of significant swaths of territory to the British.
 These included his most important strongholds in the Deccan, the seaboard of Konkan, and all places north of the Narmada and south of the Tungabhadra rivers.
 The Peshwa was also not to communicate with any other powers in India.
 The British Resident Mountstuart Elphinstone also asked the Peshwa to disband his cavalry.